VikramAditya33/TransLucid-AI/README.md

    - Copy the key for later use

 2. **Install the Extension**:
+   - **Download/Clone**: Get the extension files from this repository
-   - Open Chrome and navigate to `chrome://extensions/`
+   - **Open Chrome**: Navigate to `chrome://extensions/`
-   - Enable "Developer mode" (toggle in the top right)
+   - **Enable Developer Mode**: Toggle the "Developer mode" switch in the top right corner
-   - Click "Load unpacked"
+   - **Load Unpacked**: Click the "Load unpacked" button
-   - Select the `chrome_translation_tool` directory
+   - **Select Folder**: Choose the folder containing the extension files (should have manifest.json, background.js, etc.)
-   - The extension icon will appear in your Chrome toolbar
+   - **Verify Installation**: The "TransLucid AI" extension should appear in your extensions list
+   - **Pin Extension**: Click the puzzle piece icon in Chrome toolbar and pin "TransLucid AI" for easy access

 3. **Configure Your API Key**:
-   - Click the extension icon in the toolbar
+   - **Open Settings**: Click the TransLucid AI extension icon in your Chrome toolbar
-   - Enter your Gemini API key in the popup
+   - **Enter API Key**: Paste your Gemini API key in the "API Key" field
+   - **Select Language**: Choose your preferred target language from the dropdown
-   - Click "Save API Key"
+   - **Save Settings**: Click "Save Settings" button
+   - **Verify**: You should see "Settings saved successfully!" message

 ## Usage